frne/play-sass-es6/README.md

 </html>
 ```

 For production setups, caching and delivery should be further optimized.
-Play is able to asset fingerprinting to
+Play can "fingerprint" (hash) assets to
 improve caching and deliver gzipped assets, if the browser supports that.
-To enable this, an SBT-Web pipeline is used.
+To enable it, an SBT-Web pipeline is used.

 Add the following SBT plugins to `project/plugins.sbt`: